About local government reorganisation (LGR) and devolution

 What happens next for local government reorganisation?

-- A statutory consultation will likely take place in early 2026, giving residents, businesses and stakeholders the opportunity to share their views on all the proposals for Oxfordshire before any decisions are made.
+- A statutory consultation is now live, giving residents, businesses and stakeholders the opportunity to share their views on all the proposals for Oxfordshire before any decisions are made.

-- The government is expected to announce its decision in early summer 2026.
+- The government is expected to announce its decision before the summer recess of Parliament.

 - We expect that, in May 2027, elections will take place for a shadow authority (or authorities) – a temporary governing body established during the transition period to a new council.